Lee Magee

-Leo Christopher "Lee" Magee (born Leopold Christopher Hoernschemeyer; June 4, 1889 – March 14, 1966) was a Major League Baseball player and manager between 1911 and 1919.
-He was the first Major League player to record five straight hits.
+Leo Christopher "Lee" Magee (born Leopold Christopher Hoernschemeyer; June 4, 1889 – March 14, 1966) was an American Major League Baseball player and manager between 1911 and 1919.
 While he played the majority of his professional games in the outfield, he also played the infield frequently.
 In 1915, he was a player/manager for the Brooklyn Tip-Tops of the Federal League for most of the season.
-The team was 53-64 under his management.
+The team was 53–64 under his management.

+Magee was later banned from baseball for his ties to gamblers and match fixing, but would later be posthumously reinstated in 2025.

 Professional career

 Magee signed with the Seattle Turks of the Northwestern League for the 1909 season.
 The Oregonian noted "To provide against a possible loss of [Pug] Bennett, [Dan] Dugdale signed Lee Magee, a fast youngster, who so far has justified the advance press dope of his touters that he handles himself in the field like Johnny Evers."
-On August 19, 1909 Magee was sold to the St. Louis Cardinals by the Seattle Turks of the Northwestern League.
+On August 19, 1909, Magee was sold to the St. Louis Cardinals by the Seattle Turks of the Northwestern League.

 In 1915, Magee was sued by the St. Louis Cardinals after he jumped to the Brooklyn Tip-Tops in the Federal League.
 James A. Gilmore, president of the Federal League, instructed Magee to ignore the suit.

 In 1015 games over nine seasons, Magee posted a .276 batting average (1031-for-3741) with 467 runs, 133 doubles, 54 triples, 12 home runs, 277 RBI, 186 stolen bases and 265 bases on balls.
 Defensively, he finished his career with an overall .962 fielding percentage.

 Banishment

-As a ballplayer with the Chicago Cubs, Magee and Hal Chase of the Philadelphia Phillies were accused of fixing a game on August 31, 1919 by the Cook County, Illinois grand jury investigating the Black Sox scandal.
+As a ballplayer with the Chicago Cubs, Magee and Hal Chase of the Philadelphia Phillies were accused of fixing a game on August 31, 1919, by the Cook County, Illinois grand jury investigating the Black Sox scandal.
 In response Cubs president Bill Veeck released Magee.
 Magee filed suit against the Cubs for $9,500 in lost wages and bonuses in 1920.
 He claimed to have damning evidence which would be the "biggest bomb in baseball history".
 The jury ruled in favor of the Cubs on June 9, 1920.

+Magee was reinstated by Commissioner Rob Manfred on May 13, 2025, along with other deceased players who were on the ineligible list.